MarkusLund/nrk-playback-speed/README.md

 ## License

-This project is open source.
-Please check the license file for details.
+This project is licensed under the [MIT License](LICENSE) — free for personal and commercial use.

 ## Support